 Its derivation is from England where the titles of Worshipful and Right Worshipful are used to refer to municipal and judicial officers.
 There the mayors of small towns, and Justices of the Peace, are called Worshipful, while the mayors of large cities, as London, are called Right Worshipful.
 This usage of respect was adopted and retained in Freemasonry.

 I understand from my readings that Masonry is an organization that teaches by symbols—I found a lot of symbols that you use.
-But one symbol struck me as odd--your use of the pentagram, isn’t it Satanic symbol?
+But one symbol struck me as odd–your use of the pentagram, isn’t it a Satanic symbol?

 Yes, Satanists have used a pentagram with two points up, often inscribed in a double circle, with the head of a goat inside the pentagram.

 But the pentagram is a very ancient symbol that has lots of meanings.
 For example, it had an astrological meaning representing the five planets of Earth, Jupiter, Mercury, Mars, and Saturn.
 The pentagram was used as a Christian symbol for the five senses, and Medieval Christians believed it to symbolize the five wounds of Christ, and they believed the pentagram protected against witches and demons.
 The pentagram is the official symbol of the Bahai faith.
 The pentagram also represents the five pillars of the Muslim faith and five daily times of prayer

 Some Grand Lodge seals and banners use the pentagram and the five-pointed star is on the collar of some Masonic officer jewelry, but its absence from the ritual and lessons of Freemasonry point out that its value to us is simply ornamental.

 But I also read that there is a pentagram street design in Washington, DC and, given that George Washington was an important Mason involved in planning how the city was designed, doesn’t this prove there was a Masonic conspiracy?